cfowlie/EventRegistration/README.md

 - Add the JAR files from the lib folder to the build path of the project.
 Right click on the three files and Build path | Add to build path

 ### Known Bugs
-- Unclear in tutorial section 1.6.3: In Step 2, Prof. refers to ParticipantPage class, but actually means EventRegistrationPage class
-- 1.6.3 (Cont'd): In initComponents() method 1.6.3, you need to replace just code for layout.setHorizontalGroup() and layout.setVerticalGroup()
-- 1.7.2: In Step 4, all the tests are passed(contrary to tutorial)
-- Unclear in tutorial section 1.6.3: In Step 2, Prof. refers to ParticipantPage class, but actually means EventRegistrationPage class
-- 1.7.2: In Step 5, none of the tests fail
-- 1.9.2: In Step 1, prof. tries to create class EventRegistrationPage.
-It already exists.